tihsu99/analysis_tool/README.md

 Note: if you want to do this for interference samples, please add `--interference`.
 And mass_point is corresponding to higgs A.
 Note: Since it takes too much space to store all the information, we suggest to make the workspace under eos directory, simply adding `--outdir [path/to/workspace]` after each step, then the code will automatically create and operate in that directory automatically.

+N.B: if you want to compute unblinded results, then add ``--unblind`` while run the command.
+N.B: if you want to do some parameter optimization and wanted to same output to different directory other than "Unblind/s_plus_b/s_plus_b", you can add ``--prefix <string>`` this will add the given string in the ouput directory "Unblind/s_plus_b/s_plus_b".

 Step1 -> convert datacard to workspace files distribution.
 O(time) ~ 10 sec.
 For fullrun2: O(time) ~ 3mins.
 ```